PayPal Prepaid Card Savings account review

 How do I deposit or withdraw my money?

-The PayPal Prepaid Card Savings account is used in conjunction with the prepaid card that comes with it, so there are limited ways to deposit and withdraw funds:
+The PayPal Prepaid Card Savings account is used in conjunction with the prepaid card that comes with it.
+Ways to fund or use the money in your account:

 - Transfer from your PayPal account